 - There’s a 100% perfect person for you who’ll also make you shut up and feel bad in the most imperfect way when you should.

-- It’s alright to bask in the black light of sadness.
+- It’s alright to bask in sadness.
 But turn it off as soon as you can since it could stir a tumor that could eat you whole.

 - Don’t expect people to show their vulnerability when it’s the last thing you would be willing to reveal.